 A major economic hub of the Midwest, Michigan is home to 17 Fortune 500 companies, including major names like GM, Ford, Down Chemical, and Kellogg.
-The state’s diverse economy – including automobile production, natural resources, and research and development—has led to a high demand for CPAs, and Michigan employs more than 30,000 accountants and auditors.
-Jobs for accountants are also projected to increase by 13.6% through 2024, which is higher than the national average.
+The state’s diverse economy – including automobile production, natural resources, and research and development – has led to a high demand for CPAs, and Michigan employs more than 30,000 accountants and auditors.
+Jobs for accountants are also projected to increase by 9.4% from 2016 to 2026.
 All four of the major international accounting firms (Deloitte & Touche, KPMG, PricewaterhouseCoopers, and Ernst & Young) have offices located in Detroit, and some of the Midwest’s largest independent firms are also based in the state, including Plante Moran, Sikich, and Doeren Mayhew.

 Michigan at a glance

 |Fortune 500 Companies||20|

 Accounting Programs in Michigan

 Search our comprehensive school directory to explore the accounting programs in Michigan, including campus-based, online and hybrid programs.

 Any Michigan resident interested in becoming a CPA can look forward to earning between $37,050 and $109,930 annually depending on their licensure, speciality and degree level.
 Major firms headquartered in Michigan, including Plante Moran, Rehmann, Doeren Mayhew and Yeo & Yeo generate an average of $150 million in annual revenue combined (Plante Moran is at the top, earning $411.32 million in 2014).
 The best cities for accountants and auditors in the state to find work in are Saginaw, Flint, the Detroit area and the Warren-Troy-Farmington Hills area.